pwa-builder/PWABuilder/apps/blog/src/posts/announcing-ios/announcing-ios.md

 The PWABuilder team attempted to clarify with Apple their general stance on PWAs in the iOS App Store.
 Despite several meetings, we were unable to get an official answer from Apple.

-Since that time, a few members of the PWABuilder open source community successfully published PWAs in the iOS App Store.
+Since that time, a many members of the PWABuilder open source community successfully published PWAs in the iOS App Store.
 Thus, we are releasing our new iOS platform with the knowledge that Apple may not approve some PWAs, especially if they are little more than traditional websites in an app frame.

 **Our recommendation is to build a great PWA.** PWAs that provide real value to users, PWAs that are more than just websites, PWAs that look, feel, and behave like real apps.
 Single page apps (SPAs) that avoid full server page loads, responsive apps that work well on many form factors.
 These are more likely to pass certification and get into the app store.
 Provide value to your users, and app stores will want your PWA.

-## I have a PWA and I'd like to publish to iOS
+### I have a PWA and I'd like to publish to iOS

 Check out our PWABuilder iOS documentation: